NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Surveillance/surveillance.md

 ### Cultural barriers

-Ultimately, even if all the above-mentioned barriers for the implementation of a proper WGS-based surveillance system are overcome, cultural barriers may also be an issue.
+Ultimately, even if all the above-mentioned barriers for the implementation of a proper WGS-based surveillance system are overcome, cultural barriers may also be an issue ([WHO 2018](https://apps.who.int/iris/bitstream/handle/10665/272430/9789241513869-eng.pdf?sequence=1&isAllowed=y)).
 Besides the language barrier in international cooperation, and the usual resistance to change, cross-sectoral collaboration may be difficult to implement.
 Actions promoting the concept of One Health, and showing the relevance of this integrated perspective where human, animal and environmental health are connected, may contribute to raise the awareness of politicians, scientists, health practitioners, and